-Oh, and we all know cheese comes with its’ own smelly odors that can be hard to wash out as well.
+We all know cheese comes with its’ own stinky odors.
 That cheesy smell comes from the broken down protein, also called rind, that releases smelly gases.

-So, while you’re trying to tackle those smelly odors left behind from your last camping trip, you may end up contending with mold and mildew as well.
-Since cooler inserts are typically plastic, they’re prone to absorbing anything packed or stored in them.
+But, while you’re trying to tackle those smelly odors left behind from your last camping trip, you may also end up mold and mildew as well.
+Your ice chest then becomes one big Petri dish.

-How to stop odors before they start
+How to stop odors in your cooler before they start

 The best way to eliminate odors is to prevent those nasty smells before they have a chance to permeate the plastic lining in your cooler.

 I highly recommend lining your cooler with a unscented plastic bag prior to dumping your ice in or putting in your beverages or food.
 Even if your food is in airtight containers, they can still leak a little odor if they come open.

 I even put my food containers and raw meats into plastic zipper bags before placing them in our cooler.
 This way, if any food leakage happens, it’s inside the plastic bag instead of leaking in the bottom of our cooler.